kazumaki/grid-framework/README.md

 ## Ideas for improvement

-- Add default padding for col class.
+- Add default padding for col class
-- Use the CSS grid instead of the flexbox to handle the grid system.
+- Use the CSS grid instead of the flexbox to handle the grid system
-- Add JavaScript components to make this framework interactive.
+- Add JavaScript components to make this framework interactive

 <!-- GETTING STARTED -->
 ## Getting Started